BBro2137/KulkiGUI/README.md

 <details>
 <summary>i found a bug/security vulnerability or have a feature request!</summary>

-> you can create a "github issue" on this repository.
+> feel free to create an "issue" on this repository

+> dont create joke issues.
 </details>